Events and Programs

 This retreat for new international students is often named as one of students’ favorite memories of their time at CSU.
 Spend a Saturday & Sunday in the mountains building friendships, exploring culture, and learning more about Colorado.

-Fall 2016 will celebrate the 63rd year of this fantastic CSU tradition that exposes the CSU and greater Fort Collins community to the world through our own international students.
+Spring 2018 will celebrate the 64th year of this fantastic CSU tradition that exposes CSU and the greater Fort Collins community to the world through our own international students.
 Join an international student organization for the opportunity to share your culture with thousands of people, and experience what the other cultures have to offer!

 Each April, a number of offices around campus collaborate to host a wonderful day of multicultural fun & games for CSU students with families as well as families in the Fort Collins community.
 Whether attending with your family or helping as a volunteer, we know you’ll love this day of culture, creativity & kids.
 This year, it was held Sunday, April 12, 2016 from 3-5pm at the LSC Grand Ballroom.